liferay/liferay-docs/guidelines/05-javadoc-submission-process.markdown

 The production of Javadoc with Liferay code is highly recommended and essential for anyone developing for Liferay products.
-The submission processes outlined in this article must be followed to ensure quality and efficiency during the review process.
-Follow the appropriate process matching your relationship with Liferay, Inc.
+The submission processes outlined here must be followed to ensure an effective review process.
+Follow the process appropriate to your relationship with Liferay, Inc.

 ## Liferay Internal Developers